Prato di Sant'Agostino

 One of Siena's patron saints.
 He's a

-3rd century saint so the legend that he was imprisoned in the tower on the
+3rd-century saint, so the legend that he was imprisoned in the tower to the

 glass window in the oculus above the door, the high altarpiece of 1617 by Rustichino and in the fresco fragments on the left wall attributed to

 Priamo della Quercia, the brother of sculptor Jacopo.

 The famed Annunciation with Saints

 Massimo of 1333 by Simone Martini and Lippo Memmi, his

 brother-in-law, painted for the altar of Saint Ansanus in the Duomo, was

 moved here towards the end of the 16th century when that altar was